« Back

 What is the purpose of the essay?

-• Give students a chance to share their story
+• Give students a chance to share their positive characteristics

 • Allow colleges to get to know a student beyond the numbers of SATs and GPA